tapnair/FusionSlicerLT/README.md

   <br>&nbsp;&nbsp;&nbsp; - By design the X Template is notched on the top and Y template is notch on the bottom
   <br>&nbsp;&nbsp;&nbsp; - X Template should be sketched on the Y-Z plane
   <br>&nbsp;&nbsp;&nbsp; - Y Template should be oriented on the X-Z Plane
+6. Specify the spacing and quantity for each direction

 ![Command UI](./resources/readMe_Command.png)